survivejs/react-book/manuscript/04_webpack_and_react.md

 ### Configuring babel-loader

 In order to set up Babel for our project we can use [babel-loader](https://www.npmjs.com/package/babel-loader).
-Install it using `npm i babel-loader --save-dev`.
+Install it using `npm i babel-core babel-loader --save-dev`. `babel-core` is a peer dependency of `babel-loader` so that needs to be installed explicitly to make the project work with npm 3.
 In addition add the following loader declaration to the *loaders* section of your configuration:

 **webpack.config.js**